 , To help you clearance we will help declare a lower price on the invoice help clearance.
 If address is remote area, customer need pay remote freight or we will ship by Normal Post or Yanwen Express.Yanwen Express: 5-10 working days

-If you have any questions about the device, the price or the payment, please can contact us for free.Contact Person:
+If you have any questions about the device, the price or the payment, please feel free to contact us.Contact Person:

 Foxwell BT100 12 volt battery analyzer is professional in check ing battery health and faults.
 Here's describes the correct method to test AGM sealed battery with this device and shows how o use bt100 car test battery.